Mowah-Chibuike/alx-system_engineering-devops/0x00-shell_basics/README.md

 #The 10-back script changes the working directory to the previous one
 #The 11-lists script lists all the files including the hidden files in the current directory, the parent directory and the /boot directory in long format
 #The 12-file_type script prints the type of file name iamafile located in the /tmp folder
+#The 13-symbolic_link script creates a symbolic link to /bin/ls file